icopy-site/awesome/docs/awesome/awesome-dotnet.md

 ## E-Commerce and Payments

 * [Paypal Merchant SDK](https://github.com/paypal/merchant-sdk-dotnet) - Official PayPal Merchant SDK for .NET
-* [NopCommerce](https://github.com/quozd/awesome-dotnet/blob/master/https://github.com/nopSolutions/nopCommerce) - nopCommerce.
+* [NopCommerce](https://github.com/nopSolutions/nopCommerce) - nopCommerce.
 Free open-source e-commerce shopping cart (https://github.com/quozd/awesome-dotnet/blob/master/ASP.NET MVC)
 * [ServiceStack.Stripe](https://github.com/ServiceStack/Stripe) - Typed .NET clients for stripe.com REST APIs
 * [SmartStoreNET](https://github.com/smartstoreag/SmartStoreNET) - Free ASP.NET MVC e-commerce Shopping Cart Solution https://www.smartstore.com/en/net
 * [Stripe.Net](https://github.com/stripe/stripe-dotnet) - Stripe.net is a full service .NET API for https://stripe.com/
-* [Virto Commerce](https://github.com/quozd/awesome-dotnet/blob/master/https://github.com/VirtoCommerce/vc-platform) - Virto Commerce is the second generation release and is the only enterprise level e-commerce product fully available under Open Source license.
-Virto Commerce is based on .NET 4.5 with extensive use of MVC, IoC, EF, Azure, AngularJS and many other cutting edge technologies.
+* [Virto Commerce](https://github.com/VirtoCommerce/vc-platform) - Virto Commerce is the second generation release and is the only enterprise level e-commerce product fully available under Open Source license.
+Virto Commerce is based on .NET 4.5 with extensive use of MVC, IoC, EF, https://github.com/quozd/awesome-dotnet/blob/master/Azure, AngularJS and many other cutting edge technologies.
 It can be deployed in Microsoft Cloud (https://github.com/quozd/awesome-dotnet/blob/master/Azure), Amazon Web Services (https://github.com/quozd/awesome-dotnet/blob/master/AWS) and on-premise. https://virtocommerce.com
 * [SimplCommerce](https://github.com/simplcommerce/simplcommerce) - Super simple ecommerce system built on .NET Core.
 Simple to use and easy to customize.
 Thanks to .NET Core, you can run the SimplCommerce on Windows, Linux.
 With various RDBMS: Microsoft SQL Server, PostgreSQL, MySQL
 [GrandNode](https://github.com/grandnode/grandnode) - GrandNode is a functional cross-platform e-commerce solution developed for the most demanding users.
 You are able to run it on any system - Linux, Windows, Mac.
 GrandNode supports Docker, so you can install it with Docker for Linux containers.
 Scalable e-commerce solution which can be adapted in any company independently from company size or industry.